NJ Cannabis Insider held its summer event in Asbury Park, which featured networking with industry leaders and a panel of experts.

 A pastry chef by trade, she noted her business boomed during the pandemic.
-Many mothers were so overwhelmed with the stress of COVID that they turned to discreet smokeless edibles.
+Many mothers turned to discreet smokeless edibles since they were overwhelmed with the stress of COVID.

 Udell noted the value of cannabis companies keeping clean accounting books.

 “The IRS is going to come after you.
 The state is going to come after you,” Udell said.

 Figaro noted the nature of incubators in the New Jersey cannabis industry, like Lantern, that help adult-use cannabis license applicants.

 “The people we expect to be competing us soon are funding these cohorts,” she said.